Shops in 2007

 West's Garden Centre site

-A third planning application 06/01470/FUL for the site of West's Garden Centre at 74 Windmill Road has been approved, and the building of what is to be known as "West's Gardens" is now underway on both sides of the site.
+A third planning application (06/01470/FUL) for the site of West’s Garden Centre at 74 Windmill Road was approved, and the building of what is to be known as “West’s Gardens” is now underway on both sides of the site.

 Car collides with London bus